Current Style: Standard

 - a sustained contribution over a period of years to the field of information retrieval; for example, by running an information service or by contributing at national or international level to organisations active in the field.

-Nominations are assessed by a panel of judges that includes a number of the past winners.
+Nominations are assessed by a panel of judges and past winners.
 Key characteristics for which they will look are innovation, initiative, originality and practicality.
 The Award is open to individuals or groups from anywhere in the world.

 All enquiries to awards@ukeig.org.uk